2019 IIHF U18 Women's World Championship: Group A

-The Group A tournament was held in Radenthein, Austria from 7 to 13 January 2019.
+The Division I Group A tournament was held in Radenthein, Austria from 7 to 13 January 2019.

 Group B

-The Group B tournament was held in Dumfries, Great Britain from 6 to 12 January 2019.
+The Division I Group B tournament was held in Dumfries, Great Britain from 6 to 12 January 2019.

-Group B qualification
+Group B Qualification

-The Group B Qualification tournament is being held in Jaca, Spain from 12 to 18 January 2019.
+The Division I Group B Qualification tournament was held in Jaca, Spain from 12 to 18 January 2019.
 For 2020 it was decided to create a Division II and split the teams into two groups.
-The teams that did not make the semifinals were essentially relegated to Division IIB.
+The teams that did not make the semifinals were essentially relegated to Division II B.